datmanltd/Datman-Backend-Interview-Test/README.md

 # Datman-Recruitment-Tests

-Please submit your test to careers@datman.je
+Please submit your assignment to careers@datman.je